depeperwinkel

 The unique sharpness experience of sanshol

-The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
+The tingling sensation is accompanied by a mild numbness, jokingly compared to tasting a 9-volt battery.
 A single berry is enough to experience that!
-This somatosensation, stimulation by touch, has been used for centuries as an anaesthetic in traditional medicine in Asia.
-The effect is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the sharpness experience of capsaicin, the sharp substance in chili pepper, but also with menthol and mustard oil.
+This somatosensation, stimulation by touch, has been used for centuries as an anesthetic in traditional Asian medicine.
+Its effects are very complex and the subject of extensive studies.
+Hydroxy-α-sanshol, in particular, is said to cause the tingling, and there are certain parallels with the pungency experienced by capsaicin, the pungent substance in chili

 Smell and taste

-- sabinene, responsible for the woody, camphor-like taste of black pepper, among other things
+- sabinene, responsible for the woody, camphor-like flavour of black

-- β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,
+pepper , among other things - β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,

 - germacreen D, spicy and woody,